gajanan-more/Golang-Tutorials/README.md

 The Golang compiler is designed to be very fast.

 #### 4. Concurrent Applications
-We can use Goroutines and channels to write the multithreaded applications
+We can use Goroutines and channels to write the multithreaded applications.

 #### 5. Open Source
 This is main adavantage of Go as this is an open source project and anyone can contribute to this project.